kyeager4/intro-R-data-analysis/readme.md

-# Intro to R for Data Analysis Workshop (Spring 2021)
+# Intro to R for Data Analysis Workshop

-This repo contains code and data from my Spring 2021 Intro to R for Data Analysis workshop through the [training.kent.edu](https://training.kent.edu/) program.
+This repo contains code and data from my 2021 Intro to R for Data Analysis workshop through the [training.kent.edu](https://training.kent.edu/) program.

+**Dates:**
-**Date:** Monday, February 15, 2021 3:45 - 5:00pm
+Monday, February 15, 2021 3:45 - 5:00pm
+Thursday, November 18, 2021 3:45 - 5:00pm

 **Title:** Introduction to R for Data Analysis